sbosnick/selection/design/sel4plat.md

 Once that issue is resolved **selection** shall [[.support_debug_on_omap]] and [[.support_debug_on_am335x]].

-[[.profile]]\:The sel4-build crate shall expose two profiles: Default, and Verified.
+[[.class]]\:The sel4-build crate shall expose two classes: Default, and Verified.
-Addtional profiles may be added in the future.
-The Default profile will use the default values for all non-ABI Kernel\* options.
-The Verified profiles will use the values from the .cmake files in the configs subdirectory of the seL4 project root for the non-default values of non-ABI Kernel\* options.
-The Verified profile shall be exposed in each platform crate with a "verified-profile" feature.
+Addtional classes may be added in the future.
+The Default class will use the default values for all non-ABI Kernel\* options.
+The Verified class will use the values from the .cmake files in the configs subdirectory of the seL4 project root for the non-default values of non-ABI Kernel\* options.
+The Verified class shall be exposed in each platform crate with a "verified-class" feature.

 **selection** will not support the kzm platform for two reasons.
 First, it is the only ARMv6A platform supported by seL4 and would require its own target specification